 #F5F5F5

-How to Make a Storyboard.
+How to Create a Storyboard.

 Whether you’re working on your next video project or looking for ways to refresh your illustrations, a storyboard template can help you tell your story.
 They’re perfect to get that creative spark going, or for pitching your next big idea – the sky’s the limit.

-Read on to learn more about what a storyboard is, why they’re important, and how to create your own.
+Learn more about what a storyboard is, why they’re important, and how to create your own.

 Find a Free storyboard plan with Adobe.

-Download your free printable storyboard plan below.
+Download your free printable storyboard plan template below.
 From comics to animation reels, short films and commercials, create a storyboard and begin your next exciting project.

 What you’ll learn: